DevrMichael/DevrMichael/README.md

 My name is Michael and I'm a front-end software developer with over 3000 hours of experience learning web development from Oslo, Norway.
 I started building websites at 'Universitetet i Agder' in 2015 using Wordpress, but I didn't want my development journey to stop there so I went into front-end development. <br> <br> I am largely a self-taught front-end developer, and have learned through courses, books, videos, and most importantly... through trial-and-error.
 I have a passion for continous growth in the field and love the feeling of finding a solution to a problem.

-I am lucky to work at a great company, Skiwo, where I am not only allowed but encouraged to continue to grow my skills as a developer.

 # 🔭 I’m currently working on ...
 • A full on frontend developer course for aspiring developers.
 The goal is to create the course I wish I had when learning to code self-taught. </br>
 • Currently learning more in depth about APIs and form validation and authentication.